Get ready to feel better with these 7 natural health remedies to boost your immune system and stay well this winter!

 And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, be prepared!
 Make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
 As every boy and girl scout knows, it’s always better to ‘be prepared’ and better to be safe than sorry.

 Some Like it Hot!

 Being Scottish, I was brought up with hot toddies.
 In case you’re not familiar with a toddy, it’s a drink made with spirits.
-Whisky is most common ingredient, hot water and sweetened with sugar, honey or even maple syrup, as is the tradition in Canada.
-Spices such as cloves and cinnamon and a squeeze of lemon juice are also commonly additions.
+Whisky is the most common ingredient, hot water, and sweetened with sugar, honey, or even maple syrup, as is the tradition in Canada.
+Spices such as cloves and cinnamon and a squeeze of lemon juice are also common additions.

-Whisky is a great decongestant as alcohol dilates the blood vessels, not to mention a good sleeping aid, whisky is also thought to fight off infection and kill off viral bugs too.
+Whisky is a great decongestant as alcohol dilates the blood vessels, not to mention a good sleeping aid.
+It is also thought to fight off infection and kill off viral bugs too.

 Cook up some vegetable ‘bone’ broth

 As a result, I searched for a vegan alternative that I could make for myself.
-This recipe is an excellent natural health remedy for winter.
+This Vegan Bone Broth recipe is an excellent natural health remedy for winter.
 It acts as a pick-me-up when I’m unwell, or feeling like I’m about to come down with a cold.

-It’s packed full of nutrient-rich ingredients including wakame seaweed, rich in iron, Omega 3 fatty acids, amino acids, coconut oil, anti-inflammatory turmeric, spinach and coconut aminos, and it’s also delicious!
+It’s packed full of nutrient-rich ingredients including wakame seaweed and is rich in iron.
+On top of that, it contains Omega 3 fatty acids, amino acids, coconut oil, anti-inflammatory turmeric, spinach, and coconut aminos.
+And it’s also delicious!
 Double whammy!